Sameer Verma

 Sameer Verma (born 22 October 1994) is an Indian badminton player.
 He trains at the Gopichand Badminton Academy, Hyderabad.
 Sameer is the brother of Indian badminton player Sourabh Verma.

 Career

 2011

-Verma won a silver medal in the Asian Junior Championships, held in Lucknow, India and a bronze medal in mixed team event.
+Verma won a silver medal in the boys singles and a bronze in the mixed team event in the Asian Junior Championships, held in Lucknow, India.
 He also won silver at the men's singles at the 2011 Commonwealth Youth Games, losing in the final to Zulfadli Zulkiffli of Malaysia.
 He also secured a bronze medal in World Junior Championships in the boys' singles category.

 2012

 At the 36th Junior National Badminton Championships in Jaipur, Verma won the boys' singles U-19 category.
 The same year Verma also reached the final of the Iran Fajr International.
 He also secured a bronze medal in Asian Junior Championships held in Gimcheon, South Korea in the boys' singles category.
 He had a world rank #3 in Junior boys' singles.